High Asia Herald Report

 GILGIT: Pakistan’s top anti-graft body has urged youth and artists to join forces in the fight against the virus of corruption which is more lethal and spreads faster than Coronavirus.

-He spoke about the ill-effects of corruption on the economy and society and likened it to Coronavirus pandemic.
+He spoke about the ill effects of corruption on the economy and society and likened it to the Coronavirus pandemic.

 “Both have similar effects.
 But I would say that corruption is more lethal and spreads faster than coronavirus,” he commented.

 He urged the students to play their role in identifying and exposing corrupt elements in society and join hands with the government in weeding out the menace from the country.

 About the objective of the contest, he said: “there is a famous adage that ‘a picture is worth a thousand word’ through which social problems can be highlighted effectively.”

 Mr Junejo appreciated the artistic skills and understanding of the students for using their creative and cognitive thinking to portray the social evils and their vision for a corruption-free society.

 “He also advised them to pursue their dreams and achieve their goals in educational as well as professional life through hard work, dedication and honesty.

 Wajid Hussain, chief coordinator of Character Building Society, KIU, lauded the initiative of NAB in creating awareness about corruption among the students and youth.

 Mir Anis, a student of the Environmental Sciences Department of the university said: “We can use technology and digital tools to monitor corruption in society”.

 “It was a good initiative to enhance our skills,” Sureeesha Aslam of the Agriculture Department said.